Article last updated on November 2017

 Understanding the SEP Process

 While the SEP enrollment window generally begins 60 days after your specific qualifying life event occurs, the government does allow enrollment up to 60 days before the event happens as well so that there’s no lapse in coverage.
 An SEP’s length and description may vary depending on the specific QLE.
 This will be discussed in detail in the following section.
 During previous signup periods, the government has held official SEPs due to problems affecting sign-ups, such as technical issues or consumer difficulties.
-For the 2017 enrollment season, there are no official special enrollment periods being offered by the government as of the time of this writing.

 Qualifying Life Events – A Closer Look